-In this Blog post we are going to discuss how to mount ZFS iSCSI LUNs that have already been formatted with NTFS inside SoftNAS to access data.
-This use case is mostly applicable in VMware environments were by you a have a single SoftNAS node on a failing hardware and want to quickly migrate your data to a newer version of SoftNAS using rsync.
-However, this can also be applied on different iSCSI data recovery scenarios.
+In this blog post, we are going to discuss how to mount ZFS iSCSI LUNs that have already been formatted with NTFS inside SoftNAS to access data.
+This use case is mostly applicable in VMware environments where you have a single SoftNAS node on failing hardware and want to quickly migrate your data to a newer version of SoftNAS using rsync.
+However, this can also be applied to different iSCSI data recovery scenarios.

 For the purposes of this Blog post, the following terminology will be used:

-At this point we assumed we already have our new SoftNAS (Node B) deployed, configured our pool and iSCSI LUN and ready to receive the rsync stream from Node A. So we won’t be discussing that as that is not main focus of this blog post
+At this point, we assumed we already have our new SoftNAS (Node B) deployed, configured our pool and iSCSI LUN, and ready to receive the rsync stream from Node A. So we won’t be discussing that as that is not the main focus of this blog post

 That said, let’s get started!

 1. On Node B, do the following:

 From UI go to Settings –> General System Settings –> Servers –> SSH Server –> Authentication –> and change Allow authentication by password? to “YES” and Allow login by root? to “YES”